matthew-ia/cayo/README.md

 ## Project Structure

 These folders will be present in your project if you use the template.
-By default, if your project doesn't have this structure it, `cayo` will not successfully run.
+By default, if your project doesn't have this directory structure, `cayo` will not successfully run.
 However, all of these directories can be customized with [configuration options](docs/config-reference.md).

 **Example**
 ```